ShorensteinCenter/Benchmarks-Program/README.md

     pylint app

+Lint the frontend:

+    npm run lint

-`Gulp` should automatically lint the front-end.
-Javascript rules are defined in `.eslintrc`.
+Python and Javascript rules are defined in `pylintrc` and `.eslintrc`, respectively.

 ## Deployment